PietroPate/atom-minimal-ui/README.md

-# Minimalist Cobalt UI Theme
+# Atom Minimalist UI Theme

-TBA
+A minimalist UI that lets the syntax theme shine.
+Works best with dark syntax themes.

 <br/>